EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 **lmf**{: style="color: blue"} carries out augmentation in a manner different than standard augmented wave methods.
 It somewhat resembles the PAW method, though in the limit of large angular momentum cutoff it has exactly the same behaviour that standard augmented-wave methods do.
-The advantage to the current scheme is that it converges more rapidly with angular momentum cutoff.
+Thus this scheme is a true augmented wave method, with the advantage that it converges more rapidly with angular momentum cutoff than the traditional approach.

 ### _Executable codes in the Questaal suite_
 ________________________________________________________________________________________________